Learning Outsourcing – What is happening out there?

-The basic idea behind outsourcing parts non core business processes is that it can be done better and more cost effectively by outside vendors or suppliers, allowing the organisation to focus on what is important (core competence).
-Another major theme is access to capabilities – whether human talent, process excellence,or sheer physical resources.
+The basic idea behind outsourcing parts non-core business processes is that it can be done better and more cost-effectively by outside vendors or suppliers, allowing the organisation to focus on what is important (core competence).
+Another major theme is access to capabilities – whether human talent, process excellence, or sheer physical resources.
 Off-shoring happens when the outsourced work is done by workforce is a different country due to cost differential or better capabilities.
 Outsourcing is not without its challenges and there have been many cases where it has failed due to rising costs, mistrust with service providers and drop in service levels.
 Often this is due to the poor planning and unclear scope and definition of deliverables.
-Despite is challenges outsourcing and off-shoring is increasing with Offshore service providers are delivering 30-40% year-over-year revenue growth every quarter.
+Despite the challenges outsourcing and off-shoring is increasing with Offshore service providers are delivering 30-40% year-over-year revenue growth every quarter.

 Outsourcing has had and will continue to have an impact on our industry, employment opportunities and the required capabilities for Learning & Development professionals.
-For example, managing outsourcing (deliverables and providers) has become an important skill sets for L&D professionals and career opportunities.
-Are jobs moving away from organisations to providers or are they being lost to outsourcing.?
+For example, managing outsourcing (deliverables and providers) has become an important skill set for L&D professionals and career opportunities.
+Are jobs moving away from organisations to providers or are they being lost to outsourcing?

-- Dion Groeneweg – Director – The Cape Group Dion has over 25 years international business experience and 20 years experience designing and developing human-capital related solutions.
-He is a recognized expert in enterprise learning processes and systems implementations, as well as integrated talent management systems, and has guided numerous organizations in the Asia Pacific region in their selection of Performance Management, Learning Management, and Succession Management Systems.
+- Dion Groeneweg – Director – The Cape Group Dion has over 25 years international business experience and 20 years experience designing and developing human-capital-related solutions.
+He is a recognised expert in enterprise learning processes and systems implementations, as well as integrated talent management systems, and has guided numerous organisations in the Asia Pacific region in their selection of Performance Management, Learning Management, and Succession Management Systems.

 - Tim Wilding – Head of Organisational Development & Training – CommInsure